Zero-added-loss entanglement multiplexing using time-bin spectral shearing: Experimental testing of spectral shearing compatibility with time-bins

 In contrast, changing the drive frequency produces significantly different results.
 When using a multiple of the inverse time-bin spacing (952~MHz as in Fig.~\ref{fig:SinefreqshPD}), the conditions are set to provide the most identical frequency shift for each time bin as shown in Fig.~\ref{fig:Sinefreqshfit}.
 Thus, we hypothesize this waveform will lead to no phase shift between the time bins due to the spectral shearing.
 Fig.~\ref{fig:952onoff} shows the measurements of temporarily applying a 952-MHz sine wave to apply spectral shearing to both time bins.
-In all cases (maximum, zero, and minimum) frequency shifts, we see no noticeable average frequency shift in contrast to Fig.~\ref{fig:833onoff} where there was clearly a phase shift seen in the PID Out trace.
-From these measurements, we conclude that, under the right circumstances, phase-sensitive time-bin encoding is compatible using spectral shearing to apply a frequency shift to the center frequency of the time-bin pulses.
+In all cases (maximum, zero, and minimum) frequency shifts, we see no {appreciable} average frequency shift in contrast to Fig.~\ref{fig:833onoff} where there was clearly a phase shift seen in the PID Out trace. {In the maximum and minimum cases, there is a slight change of the photodiode average value indicating there was a slight phase shift.
+We ascribe this to a slight imperfection in the calibration of our frequency shearing frequency matching a multiple of the inverse time bin spacing.} From these measurements, we conclude that, under the right circumstances, phase-sensitive time-bin encoding is compatible using spectral shearing to apply a frequency shift to the center frequency of the time-bin pulses.